Yipara logoYipara

 +

 Don't give your dog human cold medications — many are toxic to dogs.
 For a mild clear runny nose, keep your dog comfortable and ensure good hydration.
 A humidifier can help if the air is dry.
-If the discharge is yellow, green, or bloody, your dog needs veterinary attention for proper diagnosis and treatment, which may include antibiotics for bacterial infections or antihistamines for allergies.
+If the discharge is yellow, green, or bloody, your dog needs veterinary attention for proper diagnosis and care, which may include medication for bacterial infections or allergy care from your vet.

 What does it mean if a dog's nose is watering?